LED Monkey’s Guide to Lighting Your Kitchen with LEDs

 Give Us A Call

 If you’d like to discuss LED lighting with the experts, please don’t hesitate to give us a call here at LED Monkey HQ.
-Our advisors can be reached on 0800 999 7797 or via e-mail at: firstname.lastname@example.org
+Our advisors can be reached on 0800 999 7797.
+Or, you can get in contact via e-mail at: email@example.com.

 And, if you're experiencing any LED light-related issues or difficulties, please head on over to our FAQs page where you'll find all the solutions you need!